Sandro Girgvliani murder case: Interrogation and trial

 Meanwhile, a few days later, Bukhaidze, told the court that Mikheil Bibiluri, one of the four suspects, was not at the scene of Sandro Girgvliani's death.
 He said that instead of Bibiluri, Oleg Melnikov, was the fourth attacker.
 "Today I can say for sure before the court: I recollected the fourth person in Okrokana [outskirts of Tbilisi, where Sandro Girgvliani’s body was located] and I can say for sure, that it was Oleg Melnikov" Bukhaidze added.

 On July 5 prosecutors accused key suspect into the case Gia Alania, former chief of the first unit of the Interior Ministry's Department for Constitutional Security, of deliberately inflicting injuries to Girgvliani, which resulted in the latter's death and demanded nine-year imprisonment for him.
 Prosecutors demanded eight-year imprisonment for each of other three suspects.

 Judge Chemia reached a decision on July 6.
 The Tbilisi City Court sentenced Gia Alania, ex-chief of the first unit of the Interior Ministry's Department for Constitutional Security (DCS), to eight-years imprisonment for Sandro Girgvliani's murder.
 The three other officers were jailed for seven years each.
 All of them were found guilty of inflicting injuries, which resulted in Girgvliani's death.

 Whilst Chemia was announcing his verdict a few hundred protesters rallied outside the Tbilisi City Court to condemn what they said was a biased trial.
 The Girgvliani family lawyer, Shalva Shavgulidze, said that the court had done everything to prevent "the whole truth about the case" being revealed.
 Clashes erupted in the court chambers after the announcement, as opposition party activists and relatives of Girgvliani tussled with the court marshalls.
 Several protesters, including the opposition Republican Party activist were detained for disorders.
 Four activists were released on July 29 after serving a 30-day prison sentence for violations of public order outside the Court of Appeals in Tbilisi.
 Their arrest was condemned by the Ombudsman, Sozar Subari, as illegal.

+Former President Mikheil Saakashvili, who left Georgia after his second term, is also accused of abuse of power in connection with the dispersal of a rally and the invasion of the building of the Imedi television company in November 2007.
+Saakashvili calls all the charges politically motivated.

 Reaction

 The State Minister for Conflict Resolution Issues, Giorgi Khaindrava, who attended proceedings at Tbilisi City Court described the trial as 'inadequate'.
-I think upon the arrival from the United States, President Saakashvili should consider the issue and take relevant conclusions and decisions, because what we are now seeing here [in the court] is a sign of a crisis" Khaindrava told reporters.
-He went on to say on July 7 that "This [Sandro Girgvliani’s murder] was such a case that I would have resigned if I were the Interior Minister".
+I think upon the arrival from the United States, President Saakashvili should consider the issue and take relevant conclusions and decisions, because what we are now seeing here is a sign of a crisis" Khaindrava told reporters.
+He went on to say on July 7 that "This was such a case that I would have resigned if I were the Interior Minister".
 Khaindrava, was later sacked on July 21 for not following the official line issues and announced that he has joined the Equality Institute, a human rights group.
 During the scandal the group held a series of protest rallies in Tbilisi demanding a fair investigation into Girgvliani's murder.